 The potential defenses to a voluntary manslaughter charge are similar to the defenses that a defendant might raise for other homicide charges.
 A defendant facing a voluntary manslaughter charge could attempt to prove that they didn't actually commit the crime, claim that their actions were justified, or argue that their behavior didn't meet the elements of voluntary manslaughter.

-What defense a person actually chooses to raise in court will vary according to the law of the state they are in and the circumstances of the case, but here is a general introduction to the types of defenses that a defendant could make to a voluntary manslaughter charge.
+What defense a person actually chooses to raise in court will vary according to the law of the state they're in and the circumstances of the case, but the following is a general introduction to voluntary manslaughter defenses.

-Not committing the crime in the first place is the best defense possible.
+Not committing the crime in the first place is the best possible voluntary manslaughter defense.
 Prosecutors carry the burden of proving beyond a reasonable doubt that a defendant is guilty of the crime charged; until then the defendant is presumed innocent.
-In order to refute the prosecutions accusations, a defendant can claim an alibi or attack the validity of the prosecutions evidence.
+In order to refute the prosecution's accusations, a defendant can claim an alibi or attack the validity of the prosecutions evidence.
 If the jury finds that the defendant has raised a reasonable doubt about their guilt, they will acquit.

-If a defendant meets the legal definition for insanity at the time of the homicide, the justice system will not hold them accountable for their actions.
-Usually jurisdictions base the insanity defense on the defendants inability to understand the nature of their actions or distinguish between right and wrong.
+If a defendant meets the legal definition for insanity at the time of the homicide, the justice system won't hold them accountable for their actions.
+Usually jurisdictions base the insanity defense on the defendant's inability to understand the nature of their actions or distinguish between right and wrong.

-The exact standards for the insanity defense vary between jurisdictions, but FindLaw's Insanity Defense Section contains explanations of the different tests currently in use.
+The exact standards for the insanity defense vary among jurisdictions, but generally fall into one of the following categories:

-Like the name suggests, a voluntary manslaughter has an element of intent to it.
+Showing that the homicide occurred as the result of an accident can sometimes be a convicting voluntary manslaughter defense to the extent of reducing the charge to involuntary manslaughter.
+Like the term suggests, a voluntary manslaughter has an element of intent to it.
 Even if occurring in the heat of passion, a person who commits a voluntary manslaughter had the full intent to kill or cause great bodily harm to the victim.

 An involuntary manslaughter, on the other hand, results from negligent or reckless behavior.
-The perpetrator of an involuntary manslaughter might act carelessly, but they did not have the intent to kill or cause the victim great bodily harm.
-If the defendant can show that the victims death resulted from an accident rather than an intentional act, they may be able to reduce the charge to one of involuntary manslaughter.
+The perpetrator of an involuntary manslaughter might act carelessly, but they didn't have the intent to kill or cause the victim great bodily harm.
+If the defendant can show that the victim's death resulted from an accident rather than an intentional act, they may be able to reduce the charge to one of involuntary manslaughter.

-Get Legal Help With Your Voluntary Manslaughter Case Today
+Get Legal Help With Your Voluntary Manslaughter Defense Today